JustinHuPrime/TCompiler/README.md

 #### Warnings

-All warning options have three forms, a `-Werror` form, a `-W...` form, and a `-Wno-...` form.
+All warning options have three forms, a `-Werror-` form, a `-W...` form, and a `-Wno-...` form.
 These forms instruct the compiler to either produce an error if this particular event is encountered (stopping compilation), produce a warning, or ignore the issue.
+So, for example, `-Werror-foo` makes `foo` into an error, `-Wfoo` makes `foo` into a warning, and `-Wno-foo` ignores `foo`.

 * `duplciate-file`: duplciated files given.
 Defaults to error.
 If not an error, later files have no effect.